ehays18/Game-of-Life/README.md

   3. A 'living' cell with fewer than two 'neighbors' dies due to underpopulation.
   4. A 'non-living' cell with exactly three 'neighbors' comes to life in the next generation.

 Unless a seed file is given, the program asks the user to give a percentage of the cells in the grid to begin as living.
 After given a percentage, the program picks positions of the allotted percentage of cells randomly across the grid.
+The simulation then begins, and the user can watch as the state of the grid moves toward a stable state.